Jayabalaji28/Autonomous-Underwater-Vehicle/Images/README.md

 # Images

-This folder contains project photographs, CAD renders, wiring diagrams, and testing images.
+This folder contains project photographs, and testing images.